-You will be involved with live industry briefs, design work placements and international design competitions.
-You will also be taught the latest Adobe Creative Suite software including Photoshop, Illustrator, InDesign, Dreamweaver, Flash & After Effects in up-to-date Apple Mac studios.
-The design studio is fitted out with large format printers, a 3D printing facility and computerized cutting facility.
+At Farnborough, you will be involved with live industry briefs, design work placements and international design competitions.
+You will also be taught the latest Adobe Creative Suite software including Photoshop, Illustrator, InDesign, Dreamweaver and After Effects in modern Apple Mac studios.
+The design studio is fitted out with large format printers, a 3D printing facility and computerised cutting facility.

 A limited number of £2,000 cash bursaries are available to eligible new undergraduates in their first year.
 Find out if you are eligible and how to apply on our Finance webpage.

 If you have any questions about this course then please contact us by phone on 01252 40 55 55 or message us.

 You will be taught in a series of practical lecturers and workshops, with supporting contextual lectures.

 You will be taught over two full days per week, giving you more flexibility to balance work or family commitments.

 In addition to taught modules, a final year project will allow you to choose a topic to investigate in greater depth.
 Recent examples have included packaging design, branding, publication design, web and app interface design.

 A wide range of assessment methods are used in this programme, which have been chosen to suit the subject material being taught.
 The range of assessment methods used in this programme includes in-class tests, practical work, coursework, assignments, examination, practical demonstrations, and production report and project presentations.

 The structure of our programmes follows educational aims that are tailored to each programme.
 These are all outlined in the Programme Specification documents found under our Quality Assurance page, including further details such as the learning outcomes.

 There are a wide range of careers where your new degree will be relevant.
 Some of the examples below may require extra training and experience first.
 Please speak to our careers advisers to discover which career routes are best for you.